 So here's the claim: As you know, making solar panels requires energy.
-There's the direct use of energy in the factory involved in the production of the panels, along with energy involved in the transportation of the panels and their components.
+There's the direct use of energy to manufacture and transport the panels and their components.
 Furthermore, you have to think about the energy debt involved in acquiring raw materials and converting them into the parts used to make solar panels.

 That can add up fast, and a lot of solar plants are using fuels like coal to generate the energy they need for activities like melting silicon.
-Researchers Sally Benson and Michael Dale took a look at the industry's energy needs and overall energy production for Environmental Science & Technology and published a paper detailing their findings.
+Researchers Sally Benson and Michael Dale looked into the industry's energy needs and overall energy production for Environmental Science & Technology and published a paper detailing their findings (the full text is available to ACS subscribers only).
 What they found will probably allow you to breathe a sigh of relief: solar panels generate more energy than they use, overall, and have been doing so since at least 2010.

-As the industry grows and progresses, factories currently relying on outdated energy generation technologies like coal will hopefully turn to alternative energy like solar itself to power their operations.
-One of the reason coal remains persistent in the solar industry is because very high temperatures are required for the processing of some materials.
+As the industry grows and progresses, solar panel factories currently relying on outdated energy generation technologies like coal will ideally turn to alternative energy -- such as solar itself -- to power their operations.
+One reason coal remains persistent in the solar industry is that very high temperatures are required for the processing of some materials.
 That may be about to change thanks to the development of products that don't rely on silicon, which has a notoriously high melting point.